Marek Czarnecki

 Marek Aleksander Czarnecki (born 22 March 1959 in Chorzów) is a Polish politician and was from 2004 to 2009 a Member of the European Parliament (MEP) for the Masovian Voivodship with the Self-Defense, and was therefore a Non-Inscrit in the European Parliament.

 Czarnecki sat on the Committee on Legal Affairs, and was a substitute for the Committee on Civil Liberties, Justice and Home Affairs and a member of the Delegation for relations with Israel.
 Chairman of the Group on South Asia - "South Asia Peace Forum" in the European Parliament.

+Czarnecki is the co-founder of and current vice president of the Polish Unity Movement party.